 ‘Tim’s efforts have helped focus the energy industry and energy institutions and on the opportunities for getting better outcomes for consumers, particularly those doing it tough, and this honour is a fitting and well-deserved acknowledgement of his effectiveness,’ added Craig.

 Speaking after the award ceremony, Tim said: ‘It was a real pleasure to be able to write about a topic close to PIAC’s heart in a competition honouring someone who did so much for energy consumers in Australia.

-You can read more about the prize, and the winning essay, The emperor of energy efficiency by Dev Tayal, here.
+You can read more about the prize, and the winning essay, The emperor of energy efficiency by Dev Tayal, on the UTS website.